 Economic Importance of Financial Institutions

-The credit crisis of 2008 and 2009 underscores the importance of financial institutions to the economy.
+The Great Recession of 2008 and 2009 underscores the importance of financial institutions to the economy.
 Businesses, for instance, depend on financial institutions for money.
 When they can't get it, unemployment rises, mortgage and other credit defaults increase, people and businesses stop spending money, which reduces income for other people and businesses, and reduces tax revenue for governments, which causes them to cut spending, which causes more unemployment, and so on.
-This is why governments around the world injected trillions of dollars into their financial institutions during the credit crisis to prevent their collapse and the subsequent collapse of the economy.
+This is why governments around the world injected trillions of dollars into their financial institutions during the Great Recession to prevent their collapse and the subsequent collapse of the economy.